RedPandaProjects/STALKERonUE/Content/UltraDynamicSky/Blueprints/README.txt

       Time is handled through manipulation of Time of Day and the Date variables.
 The sun and moon rotations are derived from time (unless Manual Position options are in use) and the rotations of the sun and moon are used by Cache Properties and Update Active Variables to influence properties like fog color or light intensities.

-      Time of Day is manipulated using both the Animate Time of Day section in Event Tick in the main event graph, and by the Time Transition system, which can be called with Transition Time of Day, and updates with Tick Time Transition.
+      Time of Day is manipulated on tick through the Time of Day Animation function, depending on what features are active.

-      Date is only manipulated by UDS at midnight, to increment the day forward using the function Increment Day.
+      Date is only manipulated by UDS at midnight, to increment the day forward using the function Offset Date.

       Sun and Moon rotation are cached values, so their rotation is determined in the function Cache Sun and Moon Orientation.
 The logic used in that function will depend on if the Simulate option is true for either the sun or moon.
 If it is, then the function Approximate Real Sun Moon and Stars is what handles the simulated rotations based on the time, date and coordinates.

-      Note, this cached orientation is only applied constantly to the Sun Root and Moon Root components, arrows which hold the rotation to be used for the visuals.
-The lights themselves have settings (the Lights Update settings in Animate Time of Day) which allow the lights to only periodically change rotation, so the Root components act as an intermediary.
+      Note, this cached orientation is only applied constantly to the Sun World Rotation and Moon World Rotation variables which hold the rotation to be used for the visuals.
+The lights themselves have settings (the Lights Update settings in the Directional Light category) which allow the lights to only periodically change rotation, so the rotation variables act as an intermediary.

-      Update Active Variables will then use the forward vector of the Sun Root component and Moon Root component to determine lots of properties which change with the lights orientation.
+      Update Active Variables will then use the forward vector of the Sun World Rotation and Moon World Rotation to determine lots of properties which change with the lights orientation.

 -----
 CLOUD MOVEMENT
 -----

-      Most of the properties for the clouds are handled in the Update functions, but cloud movement in particular (for Volumetric Clouds and 2D Dynamic Clouds) is handled in its own function, called Set Cloud Timing.
+      Most of the properties for the clouds are handled in the Update functions, but cloud movement in particular (for Volumetric Clouds and 2D Dynamic Clouds) is handled in its own functions, called Increment Cloud Movement Cache and Update Cloud Movement.

-      This function operates very differently in editor vs at runtime.
-At runtime cloud movement is incremented every frame using cloud velocity.
-It does this so that clouds move smoothly as their speed and direction change at runtime.
-In the editor, cloud speed is set as a constant value, to preview the speed generally as it will look at runtime.
+      Increment Cloud Movement Cache is run a couple times a second by default, and it finds the current speed and direction that the cloud position should be offset, and caches the new position and old position.

+      Update Cloud Movement runs on tick, and just takes those cached values and applies them to the material parameters for the visible clouds.

       Note that the properties used for the volumetric clouds, both here and in the Update functions, are being set on a shared material parameter collection called UDS_VolumetricClouds_MPC.
 This is used to allow many different materials for things like cloud fog and cloud shadows to approximate cloud coverage using the same properties sampled by the visible clouds.